Turn your passion for flowers into profit. Start a floral business in South Africa and get paid fast with iKhokha.

 Add to that a growing shift towards card and online payments, and your flower business can thrive with the right tools.
 With iKhokha’s fast payment options, you avoid delays and make the sale, right when the emotion is high and the flowers are fresh.

-Decide what kind of florist you want to be.
+The first step in learning how to start a floral business is deciding what kind of florist you want to be.
 Do you dream of crafting wedding centrepieces, selling stems at weekend markets, or building a loyal customer base through subscription deliveries?
 Start with one clear focus, this will help you stand out and build a recognisable brand.

 You can always expand your services later.
 But in the beginning, it’s easier (and more profitable) to master one thing at a time.
 Choose something that excites you and that your local market needs.